William III of England: Proclaimed king

 William summoned a Convention Parliament in England, which met on 22 January 1689, to discuss the appropriate course of action following James's flight.
 William felt insecure about his position; though his wife preceded him in the line of succession to the throne, he wished to reign as king in his own right, rather than as a mere consort.
 The only precedent for a joint monarchy in England dated from the 16th century, when Queen Mary I married Philip of Spain.
 Philip remained king only during his wife's lifetime, and restrictions were placed on his power.
-William, on the other hand, demanded that he remain as king even after his wife's death.
+William, on the other hand, demanded that he remain as king even after his wife's death, despite Mary's sister, the then-Princess Anne, outranking him in the line of succession.
 When the majority of Tory Lords proposed to acclaim her as sole ruler, William threatened to leave the country immediately.
-Furthermore, she, remaining loyal to her husband, refused.
+Furthermore, Mary, remaining loyal to her husband, refused to rule without him.

 The House of Commons, with a Whig majority, quickly resolved that the throne was vacant, and that it was safer if the ruler were Protestant.
 There were more Tories in the House of Lords, which would not initially agree, but after William refused to be a regent or to agree to remain king only in his wife's lifetime, there were negotiations between the two houses and the Lords agreed by a narrow majority that the throne was vacant.
 On 13 February 1689, Parliament passed the Declaration of Right, in which it deemed that James, by attempting to flee, had abdicated the government of the realm, thereby leaving the throne vacant.

 The Crown was not offered to James's infant son, who would have been the heir apparent under normal circumstances, but to William and Mary as joint sovereigns.
 It was, however, provided that "the sole and full exercise of the regal power be only in and executed by the said Prince of Orange in the names of the said Prince and Princess during their joint lives".

 William and Mary were crowned together at Westminster Abbey on 11 April 1689 by the Bishop of London, Henry Compton.
 Normally, the coronation is performed by the Archbishop of Canterbury, but the Archbishop at the time, William Sancroft, refused to recognise James's removal.

 William also summoned a Convention of the Estates of Scotland, which met on 14 March 1689.
 He sent it a conciliatory letter, while James sent haughty uncompromising orders, swaying a majority in favour of William.
 On 11 April, the day of the English coronation, the Convention finally declared that James was no longer King of Scotland.
 William and Mary were offered the Scottish Crown; they accepted on 11 May.